jsbean/HarmonicNetwork/Documentation/Proposal.md

-# GENED 1080 Proposal: Harmonic Pathinder
+# GENED 1080 Proposal: Harmonic Pathfinder

-I propose here to develop an interactive audio-visual tool which allows a student to incrementally build sequences of chords whose characteristcs resemble those of the Western Common Practice Era.
-This work piggy-backs off of the [chord-sequence-chooser](https://github.com/bwetherfield) by ES-25 TF Ben Wetherfield in the Fall of 2018.
+I propose here to develop an interactive audio-visual tool which allows a student to incrementally build sequences of chords whose characteristcs resemble those of the Western Common Practice Preiod.
+This work piggybacks off of the [chord-sequence-chooser](https://github.com/bwetherfield), created by ES-25 TF Ben Wetherfield in the Fall of 2018.

 The goal for this project is to offer the students a way into understanding the relationships between the harmonies that are inescapable in the sonic landscape of Harvard in 2019.

 ## Basic Overview

 This tool presents a [graph](https://en.wikipedia.org/wiki/Graph_theory)<sup>1</sup> representation of harmonic functions and the movement amongst them.
-Each node represents a single harmonic function (e.g., `I`, `ii6`, `V7`, etc.) and each edge represents the probability of moving from one to another (e.g., `V -> I` will be very likely while `V -> IV` will be non-existent).
+Each node represents an instance of a harmonic function (e.g., `I`, `ii6`, `V7`, etc.) and each edge represents the probability of moving from one to another (e.g., `V -> I` will be very likely while `V -> IV` will be non-existent).

 This graph representation is equivalent to a first-order Markov chain, and can be configured either by the tastes of those-in-charge, by values collected in previous research (e.g., in Table 5.8 of this [Harvard Bachelor's thesis](([Harvard Bachelor's Thesis](http://www.people.fas.harvard.edu/~msantill/Mauricio_Santillana/Teaching_files/Michaela_Tracy_thesis_Final.pdf))), [here](https://core.ac.uk/download/pdf/10596809.pdf), or [here](http://kern.ccarh.org/cgi-bin/ksbrowse?l=/users/craig/classical/bach/bhchorale)), or by way of analyzing other music and configuring the graph manually.

 Each harmonic function is sonically representable by clicking on the node which represents it visually.
 A global key center (i.e., fundamental reference pitch) determines the concrete instantiation of the harmonic functions as collections of frequencies.

+[1] A set of nodes and the edges that connect them

+### Interaction Modes

 The student is able to navigate their way through paths in this network in a variety of ways: